 Shift your priorities to find time for fun and learn to let go

-There are a lot of times in your day where there are more demands on you than what you can possibly do.
-You’re cooking, cleaning, preparing, planning, taking and making calls, checking and double-checking, reading, signing, fixing, refereeing… you only have two hands, but sometimes it feels like you need six.
+There are a lot of times in a parent’s day where there are more demands on them than what they can possibly do.
+They’re cooking, cleaning, preparing, planning, taking and making calls, checking and double-checking, reading, signing, fixing, refereeing… they only have two hands, but sometimes it feels like they need six.

 We often get stuck in the cycle of getting consumed by all the demands in our life.
 The reality is the housework is always going to be there.
 You will always come across tasks that need to be completed and times where it often feels like it all needs top priority.

 While parenthood is definitely one of life’s greatest joys, it can also be one of life’s most time consuming and overwhelming jobs.
-It can be difficult enough balancing your responsibilities and quality time with your family, thus making time for yourself is never a top priority.
+It can be difficult enough balancing responsibilities and quality time with family, thus making time for one’s self as a parent is never a top priority.

 Over time, every parent develops a way of prioritising what needs to happen in each moment.
 A pattern often seen, however, is that parents tend to put themselves lower down on that list of priorities.

-Here’s a reminder that you can, and should, be a priority too.
+Here’s a reminder that all parents can, and should, be a priority too.

 Time becomes a luxury when you are a parent, but that doesn’t mean you can’t still enjoy time for yourself.

-When you don’t make time to take care of yourself, you are saying that everything else you do is more important.
+When we don’t make time to take care of ourselves, we are saying that everything else we do is more important.
 The washing is more important.
-Work is more important.
 Cleaning is more important.
 Really??
 Do you think these things would get done (or get done well) if you became sick or burnt-out from chronic stress as a result of running on ‘empty’?
 No way!

-If you keep looking at your life with an “I don’t have time” mindset, you’ll inevitably keep finding evidence of how you are lacking in time.
+If we keep looking at our lives with an “I don’t have time” mindset, we inevitably keep finding evidence of how we are lacking in time.

 Ever been short of time, madly racing around and then something else really urgent pops up and suddenly you’ve got to fit that in too?
 What happens?
 Often you get it all done.
 You manage to fit it in, or you let something not so important fall by the wayside.
 This is because you made that urgent thing a priority.